negarbaharmand/g46-git-project/README.txt

-This is a test project made for the "Git lecture"!
+This is a test project created for the "Git lecture"!